-There are more than forty separate computer labs on and off-campus for support of the students, faculty, and staff.
+There are more than forty separate computer labs on- and off-campus for support of the students, faculty and staff.
 The equipment in these labs range from multi-media super PCs, printers, scanners, to CD/DVD players.
 Open labs, with more than 70 seats available to all students and majors, are located in Fayard Hall.
-The lab in Fayard Hall is available 24 hours a day, five days a week.
+The Student Technology Center is available seven days a week from 6 a.m. until 2 a.m.
 Complete schedules for all labs are maintained on the Student Productivity Services website accessed from the Southeastern Louisiana University Home Page.
 Student Productivity Services and Student Technology Services are responsible for staffing and maintenance of all computer labs operated under the student technology fee.
 Student Technology Assistants and Graduate Assistants are hired and trained to assist all students with academics and technology.

-Southeastern now has three compressed video rooms on the main campus, two rooms at the Baton Rouge Center, and two rooms in St. Tammany.
-Four of the rooms are "Multi point" rooms, capable of conferencing multiple sites simultaneously.
-Instructors can originate from all sites on campus, and one site each in Baton Rouge and St. Tammany.
+Southeastern has three compressed video rooms on the main campus, one room at the Baton Rouge Center, and one room in St. Tammany, and one room in Walker.
+Instructors can originate from all sites on campus.
 We utilize Video over IP to deliver the classes.
-The equipment includes state of the art Polycom Codecs, and large monitors.
-The selection of sources includes multiple document cameras and PC video output.
-Southeastern employs the latest technology in more than 80 classrooms throughout the campus, enabling instructors to deliver content-rich multimedia lectures and presentations.
+The equipment includes Polycom Codecs and large monitors.
+The selection of sources in most rooms includes a multiple document camera and PC video output.
+Southeastern also employs the latest A/V technology in more than 90 classrooms throughout the campus, enabling instructors to deliver content-rich multimedia lectures and presentations.

-Laptops, tablets, projectors, digital cameras, and digital media packs are available for checkout by students.
-To find out how to check out this equipment, visit www.selu.edu/sps and click Equipment Checkout.
+Laptops, tablets, projectors, digital cameras and digital media packs are available for checkout by students.
+To find out how to check out this equipment, visit www.southeastern.edu/sps and click Equipment Checkout.

-A Student Computer Help Desk provides phone support for Southeastern students in various aspects of technology including online course issues, Internet questions, Southeastern related information, student tech fee supported software applications, and e-mail account questions.
+A Student Computer Help Desk provides phone support for Southeastern students in various aspects of technology including online course issues, Internet questions, Southeastern-related information, Student Technology Fee supported software applications and e-mail account questions.
 The Student Computer Help Desk can be reached by calling 985-549-2700.